-The Office of Human Resource Services' strategic commitment to the university community aligns with the University of Florida's strategic goals.
+UF Human Resources' strategic commitment to the university community aligns with the University of Florida's strategic goals.
 This commitment directly supports UF's aspiration to be a premier university that the state, nation and world look to for leadership as well as UFHR's obligation to help create the conditions needed to achieve preeminence through people.